 Significant assumptions included discount rates, commodities prices, tariffs forecasts, inflation and exchange rate forecasts.
 Significant estimates included production forecasts, future capital expenditures and commodity reserves available for development and production.

-Information on non-current assets and the impairment tests performed is disclosed in Note 4 to the consolidated financial statements.
+Information on non-current assets and the impairment tests performed is disclosed in Note 4.
+We analysed the disclosures made in the to the consolidated financial statements.